top of page

 So what did the Court do?

-Zaria’s schooling was put under Adam’s control.
-There is no indication as to how long it will take to normalize the parenting regime.
 It is hoped that it will not take long, but hope is not a plan.
-Adam confirmed he has arranged an appropriate school for Zaria.
-Zaria has friends in this school.
-No difficulty is expected in transitioning Zaria from homeschooling to school in Adam’s catchment.
+The father confirmed he has arranged an appropriate school for his child.
+The child has friends in this school.
+No difficulty is expected in transitioning her from homeschooling to school in the father’s catchment area.

 Analysis: